Going National

 Yeah, it was pretty cool.
 And it punched way above its weight-class, given the time and budgetary constraints.

-An interactive, multimedia experience that put visitors in a genuine Cat Mini Excavator operator's seat, as the machine is built around the viewer, from the ground up.
+An interactive, multimedia experience that literally put visitors in the operator’s chair.
+Viewers strapped into a genuine Cat Mini Excavator seat complete with physical feedback, watching from the ground up, as the machine was built around them.
 And believe you, me — it never broke down.

 Still.